agadani/pdf_namer/README.md

 Install:
 You need to have Python installed.
 I have tested this on 2.6 +, but not Python3.
-You also need the Yusuke Shinyama's excellent pdfminer library, which you can download here: http://www.unixuser.org/~euske/python/pdfminer/
+You also need Yusuke Shinyama's excellent pdfminer library, which you can download here: http://www.unixuser.org/~euske/python/pdfminer/

 To use, make certain that pmv is executable and place it somewhere in your